Simplify, Shop Wisely and Spend Less

 - By not spending, you save.
 Just don't buy the junk food.
 I bought two liter bottles of soda for 50 cents a bottle.
 It was a great deal.
 I couldn't stand watching my kids drink the stuff, knowing that soda is bad for them.
 I could have just given them water to drink instead of soda.
 It would have been healthier and cost less money.
 Candy bars sometimes go on sale for 40 cents each.
 Although it is a good buy and may be hard to pass up, it is healthier for you and your family if you save your money and don't buy junk food.
 Fruit snacks were on sale for a third of the regular cost.
 This is another good deal, but as I watched my kids quickly devour them, I wondered if it was worth the good price to have them eat the sugary, artificially colored and flavored snacks.
 I could have bought carrots for less money and they would have had something healthy to eat.
 Carrots have beta carotene, which is great for them.

 - Look for better, healthier alternatives.
-I buy name brand cereal for $2.50 per box or less.
+I buy name brand cereal.
 I may be able to find store brand cereal for less, but many of them get soggy more quickly so I do not buy them.
-Even though buying name brand box cereal at $1.50 per box is a great deal, a 50-pound bag of oatmeal or wheat cereal would cost a great deal less and would be healthier for us in the long run.
+Even though buying name brand box cereal on special can be a good deal, a 50-pound bag of oatmeal or wheat cereal would cost a great deal less and would be healthier for us in the long run.
 In addition, hot cereal seems to be more filling than cold cereal.

 - Try using less of a better quality product.
 I used to buy ground beef because it was cheaper than other cuts of meat.
 Now I buy leaner cuts of meat and cut by half the amount of meat in my recipes.
 Another alternative is to eat good cuts of meat occasionally and eat more beans.
 Beans can improve your health and protect you, so why don't we eat them more often?
 They are less expensive and better for you.